doctorfree/RoonCommandLine/markdown/play_tag.1.md

 Written by Ronald Record github@ronrecord.com

 # LICENSING
-Play_tag is distributed under an Open Source license.
+PLAY_TAG is distributed under an Open Source license.
-See the file LICENSE in the Play_tag source distribution for information on terms &amp; conditions for accessing and otherwise using Play_tag and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the PLAY_TAG source distribution for information on terms &amp; conditions for accessing and otherwise using PLAY_TAG and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: https://gitlab.com/doctorfree/RoonCommandLine/issues